Train Ticket OCR

 Reservation number: String type without specifications.

-Departure Date: Date type as String without specifications.
+Departure Date: Date type with US format.

 Departure Station Code: String type that never contains numeric characters.